 It goes beyond simply unplugging.

-You are desperate to get away.
-The overbearing boss, the high maintenance client, your triple-digit inbox notifications, and too many hours of CNN have you in a funk.
+You are desperate to get away for a vacation.
+The overbearing boss, the high-maintenance client and your triple-digit inbox notifications have you in a funk.

 Or would it?

 You can put that auto-responder on your emails and clear your schedule of meetings, but all that really does is push the stress to the side.
 The Monday after your getaway, you return to find the same amount of things on your to-do list, simply moved to the next week on the calendar.

 But what if there were another way to think about your vacation?
 What if it became an opportunity to shift your mindset so profoundly that your new feelings went home and back to the office with you and lasted even longer than your tan?

 Interested?
 Here’s how to apply this theory to your next vacation.

 The mantra to set for this vacation is to spend time on what you want to do, rather than on what you think you need to do or should do.
 The same goes for your career.
 Just because you have a degree in one area doesn’t mean you have to stay on that path.
 It’s never too late to try something new.